YayoiHabami/IGESio/docs/entities/entities.md

 >                     └─ ISurface <───┘
 > ```

 The `RationalBSplineSurface` class represents rational B-spline surfaces in 3D space.
-The following code example creates a non-periodic, open NURBS surface of degree 3 with 6x6 control points (see figure; for details on parameters, see the `CreateRationalBSplineSurface` function in [examples/sample_surfaces.cpp](../../examples/sample_surfaces.cpp)).
+The following code example creates a non-periodic, open NURBS surface of degree 3 with 6x6 control points (see figure).
 As shown below, use the `IGESParameterVector` structure to pass parameters at once and generate an instance.
+For detailed values of the parameters used in the code example, see the `CreateRationalBSplineSurface` function in [examples/sample_surfaces.cpp](../../examples/sample_surfaces.cpp).

 Note that when passing parameters to `IGESParameterVector`, be sure to clearly distinguish between `int` and `double`.
 For example, if the eighth parameter (the first U knot vector value; `0.0`) is passed as `0` (int), an error will occur.